 There’s something about standing up in front of everyone you love (and probably a few you don’t!) and declaring, “Look, I love this person and I want the whole world to know it.
 This is my ultimate romantic gesture.”
 There’s something about declaring it with a big party and lots of champagne and a legal document and a ring.
 Even my wizened, cynical heart would find it difficult to argue too much with that.

-Geetarsh warns that while commitment in a marriage can indeed be aspirational, it’s important to remember that attraction for other people can continue to exist.
+Geetarsh warns that while commitment in a marriage can indeed be aspirational, it’s important to remember good marriages are built by consistent work and conscious effort by both partners.
 “The institution of marriage does not guarantee togetherness, you still need to choose to be together every day, regardless of what temptations come your way,” she says.

 5. Marriage is good for health

-We’re not even being glib or cliched here.
+We’re not even being glib or cliched when we say marriage is good for your emotional and physical health.
 A study shows that unmarried people are at a 42% higher risk of developing cardiovascular disease and a 16% higher risk of developing coronary artery disease than married people.
 Marriage can quite literally keep your heart happier, it seems.
+Another study indicates that married people live longer.
+This is especially true of married men.

 Maybe it’s just not having to worry about doing everything on your own and having someone to unload on and yell at when things go wrong.
-Maybe it’s being able to lounge around in your oldest pajamas with a giant zit on your nose, brandishing your wedding ring at your spouse and going, “Hah, you’re stuck with me!”
-Whatever it is, it would seem that the question isn’t why marriage is important in life but how much it can prolong your life!
+Maybe it’s being able to lounge around in your oldest pajamas with a giant zit on your nose, brandishing your wedding ring at your spouse, and going, “Hah, you’re stuck with me!”
+Whatever it is, the importance of marriage can be gauged from the fact that it can literally prolong your life.

 6. Children benefit from healthy marriages

-“Really?”
-You’re thinking.
-“Isn’t it a little archaic to stay in an unhappy marriage for the kids?”
-It absolutely is, and we doff our hats to single moms and dads everywhere.
-But, hear us out.
+While marriage is no longer a prerequisite to having or raising children and we doff our hats to single moms and dads everywhere, a healthy, happy marriage between parents can definitely provide kids with a greater sense of security.
 “You need not get married or remain married to have children or raise them well,” Geetarsh clarifies, “But, our world is still built in such a way that children from homes where parents are happy and together tend to grow up with healthier attitudes toward life and love.”

 7. A good marriage brings responsibility